Browaeys-Gerin-Valerian/report-service-api/README.md

 A collection must define its expected items:

 (IMPORTANT: the "collection" type is useful when you need to generate between 0 and N instances of the same repeating structure.
 It is NOT intended for heterogeneous content or mixed element types.
-Every item in a list must conform to the same schema so the template engine can iterate safely and predictably.
+Every item in a collection must conform to the same schema so the template engine can iterate safely and predictably.
 If you need differents type the text or object strucutre is more appropriated)

 ```json